Obesity: What should you know

 The treatment plan includes

-Dietary changes
+Dietary changes:

 • Following a low-calorie diet that is carbohydrate and fat restricted

-• Including more fruits, vegetables, whole grains and legumes make you fuller and thus preventing from heavy eating
+• Including more fruits, vegetables, whole grains and legumes make you fuller and thus preventing heavy eating

-• Following the healthy eating habits
+• Following healthy eating habits

 Increased activities

-• Walking at a moderate pace at least for 30 minutes a day can help with weight loss
+• Walking at a moderate pace, at least for 30 minutes a day, can help with weight loss

 • Following a regular workout routine